 The primary emphasis of this course is consistent with that of ACCT 602 Cost Accounting.
 The course continues with specific topics including advanced issues in cost allocation, responsibility accounting, performance management systems, target costing, investment justification, and multinational accounting issues.
 Students demonstrate mastery of the course materials through group presentations to the class.
 Students may elect to take ACCT 603 Accounting for Multinational Enterprises to satisfy this course.
-Prerequisite: ACCT 602 Cost Accounting.
+Prerequisite: Full-Time - ACCT 591 Financial Accounting or equivalent.
+Fully Employed - ACCT 652 Accounting Information and Control Systems or ACCT 500 Advanced Topics: Accounting.